Skip to content

 MP4 vs MKV: which format to choose when downloading a video

-For most cases, choose MP4: it's the most compatible format and any phone, TV, editor or social network plays it without issues.
+In short: for most cases, choose MP4: it's the most compatible format and any phone, TV, editor or social network plays it without issues.
 MKV is only worth it in specific cases —4K video with modern codecs (VP9/AV1) or files with multiple audio and subtitle tracks— because it supports things MP4 doesn't, at the cost of being less compatible with older devices and apps.

 Differences between MP4 and MKV